-Reinstall the blades following procedure from Sharpen Mower Blades instructions.
+Reinstall the blades following procedure in CHECK-ING/SERVICING for Sharpen Mower Blades instructions.
 If blades are replaced, always use Walker original equipment blades to ensure safety and optimum performance.
 The quality and performance of replacement blades offered by other manufacturers cannot be guaranteed, they could be dangerous.